Shepard Smith leaves Fox News Channel

+Asked about it later, Trump said, “Is he leaving?
+Oh, that’s a shame.
+Is he leaving because he had bad ratings?”

+Smith’s show averaged nearly 1.3 million viewers the last three months, the Nielsen company said.
+That beats CNN and MSNBC.
+Fox’s prime-time lineup, with more viewers available, generally gets around 3 million viewers.

-Neil Cavuto, who anchors the broadcast following Smith’s, looked shocked after the announcement.
+Neil Cavuto, who anchors the broadcast following Smith’s, looked shocked after his colleague made the announcement.

 “Whoa,” Cavuto said.
 “Like you, I’m a little stunned.”